blake1ward/portfolio/room-status.md

 permalink: /room-status/
 ---

-T he room status tab has a table of all the rooms in the hotel that you, or another user, assigned to housekeepers.
+The room status tab has a table of all the rooms in the hotel that you, or another user, assigned to housekeepers.
 You can use this window to conveniently change the statuses of housekeeper’s rooms.